1- Department of Pediatrics, Jagannath Gupta Institute of Medical Sciences, Kolkata, West Bengal, India. , drsushantabhanja@gmail.com

-Abstract: (26 Views)
+Abstract: (625 Views)

-Background: Childhood overweight and obesity once was a disease of affluent countries now being a burning issue of developing countries too.
-As it is a lifestyle disease, it increases manifold chances of development of different non-communicable diseases in adult life.
+Background: Childhood overweight and obesity was once a disease of affluent countries but nowadays it is a burning issue in developing countries too.
+As it is a lifestyle disease, it increases manifold chances of the development of different non-communicable diseases in adult life.
+The study was conducted to assess the effects of different determinants of childhood obesity.

-Objective: The study was conducted to assess the effects of different determinants of childhood obesity.
+Objectives: The study was conducted to assess the effects of different determinants of childhood obesity.

 Type of Study: